-Known as one of the region’s fiercest personal injury attorneys, Brad Parker’s sense of duty and unique ambition to defend those that cannot adequately defend themselves merit his well-deserved reputation for zealous representation of his clients.
+Known as the region’s fiercest Bedford personal injury attorney, Brad Parker’s sense of duty and unique ambition to defend those that cannot adequately defend themselves merit his well-deserved reputation for zealous representation of his clients.
 His uncompromising will to rise every morning readied with his figurative stone and sling for whatever overly opportunistic “Goliath” he finds is what makes him that good.

 “Injustice anywhere is a threat to justice everywhere.”
 It was these words by the late Martin Luther King Jr. that resonated in a rebellious youth in search of his cause and explain the values of the accomplished man that enters the courtroom today.

 The product of divorced parents, Brad grew up in Farmers Branch with his brother and sister.
 During the summers he’d go to Lubbock, where he worked as an apprentice to his father who was an electrical contractor and ultimately obtained his journeyman electrician license before the age of 18.
 This served him well as he worked his way through both college and law school.

 Graduating a year early from high school, Brad’s adventurous spirit led him on a path less traveled.
 In a truck outfitted with a camper shell, he rambled the country for a year, taking odd jobs here and there as an electrician to get by before beginning college.
 He admits that the experiences of fending off critters under houses and crawling through 100-degree dusty attics shaped his relentless work ethic and motivated him to steer his pickup to U.T.
 Austin and then to the Texas Tech School of Law.